OpenFreeEnergy/IndustryBenchmarks2024/docs/source/private/overview.rst

 .. note::
-   A separate script will be provided for gathering relevant FE output data in Phase 2.
+   This section does not describe how data will be gathered by the OpenFE team for further analysis.
-   This is not how all the data that OpenFE will gather.
+   A separate script will be provided for this purpose.
+See the :ref:`data gathering information <private-data-gather>` for more details.

 If you wish to look at your results, you can use the `extract_results.py` script used in the